-However, the proposed system in this paper is – as already mentioned – an extra, non-safety certified solution.
-The purpose of the presented measurements in this work is to determine the above-mentioned time parameters (communication time and reaction time) of the additional distances (Spc and Sort) in this specific environment.
+However, the proposed system in this paper is, as has already been mentioned, an extra non-safety certified solution.
+The purpose of the presented measurements in this paper is to determine the above-mentioned time parameters (communication time and reaction time) of the additional distances (Spc and Sort) in this specific environment.

-Experimental environment and use-cases
+Experimental environment and use cases

-Most frequently, robots are moved on prespecified trajectories that are defined in the robot’s program and a new task in most cases involves starting a new robot program.
-Another way is to move the high-level robot control out of the robot into a computer and the robot gets continuously via a stream the required moving and other actions.
-In this case, the robot runs a general-purpose program or framework that interprets and executes the instructions received from outside.
-In this scenario this framework is called URSZTAKI and was developed earlier in the Research Laboratory on Engineering & Management Intelligence of SZTAKI.
-URSZTAKI has three kinds of instructions: (a) basic instructions of the robot's programming language, (b) instructions of the robot add-ons (e.g. gripper, force sensor) integrated into the robot language by the vendors of the accessories, and (c) frequently used more complex task instructions (e.g. putting down or picking up an object when it is unknown how far the table is).
-The third type of instructions are the real features of URSZTAKI.
+Robots are usually moved on prespecified trajectories that are defined in the robot’s program, and, in most cases, a new task involves starting a new robot program.
+Another method is to move the high-level robot control from the robot to a computer, and the robot then continuously receives the required movements and other actions via a stream.
+In this case, the robot runs a general-purpose program or framework that interprets and executes the external instructions received.
+In this scenario, the framework is called URSZTAKI, developed by the SZTAKI Research Laboratory for Engineering and Management Intelligence.
+URSZTAKI has three kinds of instructions: (a) basic instructions that constitute the robot's programming language, (b) instructions for the robot add-ons (e.g. the gripper and force sensor) integrated into the robot language by the accessory suppliers and (c) frequently used, more complex task instructions (e.g. putting down or picking up an object when the table distance is unknown).
+The third type of instruction constitute the real features of URSZTAKI.

-It should also be mentioned that the expansion of the UR robot's functions and language is possible with the help of so-called URCAPs and currently URSZTAKI can also be installed as an URCAP (which is a platform where users, distributors and integrators can demonstrate accessories that run successfully in UR robot applications [28]).
+It should also be mentioned that the expansion of the UR robot's functions and language is possible with the help of so-called URCAPs (which is a platform where users, distributors and integrators can demonstrate accessories that run successfully in UR robot applications [28]), and currently, URSZTAKI can also be installed as an URCAP.